- Event Type Trek

 19-29 September 2018

 What are the costs?

-The registration fee is £299.
 The minimum fundrasing target is £3300, we do have a self-funding option available (see more on the FAQ's tab).

 Your trekking route takes you on a peaceful and incrowded little used Inca trail, taking you through some of the most stunning scenery in the world.
 Starting in the heart of Urubamba Valley you will follow in the footsteps of the Incas.